-Since most employers in the country are now doing criminal record checks, its really important that you apply for a pardon if you have been fingerprinted by the police so that in the future it will not be an obstacle to employment.
+Since most employers in the country are now doing criminal record checks, it’s really important that you apply for a pardon if you have been fingerprinted by the police so that in the future it will not be an obstacle to employment.

 The following is a great article in Monster.com written by Mark Swartz about how to job hunt with a criminal record: